nextgis/docs_ngcom/source/ngqgis_connect.rst

 * Press **Import selected layer** button on NextGIS Connect control panel or select **NextGIS Connect --> Import selected layer** in layer context menu;
 * If data is uploaded successfully you'll see in the relevant Resource group a new :ref:`Vector layer <ngcom_data_upload>` with :ref:`QGIS style <ngcom_styles>` tailored by you.

+If a layer has **multiple styles**, they will all be uploaded.
+Their names will be kept.
+If the style name is "default", the layer's name will be used instead.

 .. _raster_data: